Bounded core partitions and Borel-Weil-Bott: Introduction

+We apply these formulae to compute Hodge numbers in specific cases.
+This involves first finding all Snow partitions $\lambda$ for a given set of parameters, and then calculating $d_\lambda(t)$ for each of these.
+For example, when $j=0$ the only Snow partition is $\lambda=(0,\dots,0)$ with $i=0$, and comparing the calculation from \Cref{thm:dimension-formula-intro} with a formula of MacMahon \cite{Mac86} gives that $h^{0,0}(t)$ is equal to the number of plane partitions bounded in a $k\times(n-k)\times t$ box.

-In \cite{Fat21}, Mongardi and Fatighenti construct a Griffiths-type ring for the cohomology of a smooth complex hypersurface $Z\subset X=\mathrm{Gr}(k,n)$ of degree $d$, under the assumptions that $H^i(\Omega_X^{k(n-k)-i}(d))=0$ and $H^i(\Omega_X^{k(n-k)-i-1}(d))=0$ for $i>0$.
-Theorems~\ref{thm:i+j=N} and \ref{thm:i+j=N-1} provide a complete classification of when these vanishings occur.
-In future work, we plan to extend this result by developing an analogous Griffiths residue theorem for smooth hypersurfaces in $\mathrm{Gr}(k,n)$.
-We note that in both Hirzebruch and in Mongardi and Fatighenti, corresponding results are obtained for smooth complete intersections, although the latter involves vanishings which are beyond the scope of this paper.
+We also examine the cases $i+j=N$ and $i+j=N-1$, which are extremal cases for Nakano vanishing.
+These relate closely to ongoing work generalizing that of Fatighenti and Mongardi \cite{Fat21} who construct a Griffiths-type ring for the cohomology of a smooth complex hypersurface $Z\subset X=\mathrm{Gr}(k,n)$, under the assumptions that $H^i(\Omega_X^{N-i}(pZ))=0$ and $H^i(\Omega_X^{N-i-1}(pZ))=0$ for all $i,p>0$. \Cref{thm:i+j=N,thm:i+j=N-1} provide a complete classification of when these vanishings occur.